ARCLeeds/Techtalks/techtalk-LIDASem/slides.md

 Who are Research Computing?
 ----------------------------

-The Research Computing Team are a collection of research software engineers and data analysts spread across LIDA and central IT including:
+The Research Computing Team are a collection of research software engineers and data analysts spread across LIDA and IT including:

 - Mark Conmy
 - Martin Callaghan